LaunchCodeEducation/lchs/src/chapters/flask-intro/validation.rst

    You could replace the ``color`` input with either radio buttons or a select menu.
 This would fit well with client-side validation.

    However, you need to practice server-side validation!
-For now keep the input as ``type="text"``.
+For now, keep the input as ``type="text"``.

 A Better User Experience
 ------------------------

-With server-side validation, the user will only know if they did something wrong AFTER they submit the form.
+With server-side validation, the user only finds out if they did something wrong AFTER they submit the form.
 Also, they will be on the results page, which means they need to navigate back to the form in order to fix their mistakes.
 Many users will find this annoying, or won't know how to go back a step.

 We want to give our users a smoother experience if they make a mistake.
 One thing we can do is to return them to the original form instead of rendering the results page.
-This will be our next task.
+We will handle this in the next chapter.

 Check Your Understanding
 ------------------------